-Only current Colorado College students enrolled at least half time per academic semester (Fall or Spring) are eligible for student employment.
+Only current Colorado College students enrolled at least half-time per academic semester (Fall or Spring) are eligible for student employment.
 FICA tax is not withheld from student employee paychecks if they are enrolled at the College at least half time.

-Student employment is routinely monitored to insure that students are maintaining a minimum block enrollment.
+Enrolled students who fall below half-time enrollment (1.5 units per semester) are not eligible to work in any capacity.
+To ensure all students are equally compensated and treated, student employment is routinely monitored to ensure that students maintain a minimum block enrollment.
 If a student employee's enrollment drops below less than half time, the employee and their supervisors will be notified by the Student Employment office that their student employment positions will be terminated effective immediately.